biffcrash1/solar_tracker/README.md

 - **Automatic Tracking**: Moves motors to align solar panel with the sun
 - **Configurable Tolerance**: Default 10% tolerance for sensor balance
 - **Maximum Movement Time**: Default 15 seconds to prevent over-rotation
-- **Adjustment Periods**: Default 5-minute intervals between adjustments
+- **Adjustment Periods**: Default 30-second intervals between adjustments
-- **Real-time Sampling**: 100ms sampling rate during movement
+- **Real-time Sampling**: Configurable sampling rate (default: 20ms) with EMA filtering (default: 200ms time constant)
-- **Directional Movement**: Moves toward the brighter photoresistor
+- **Directional Movement**: Moves toward the brighter photoresistor, stops if balanced or if overshoot is detected
+- **Overshoot Detection**: If the tracker overshoots the balance point (opposite sensor becomes brighter by at least the tolerance), movement stops and a log message is printed

 ### State Machine States
 - `TRACKER_STATE_IDLE`: Waiting for next adjustment period